 - Continuing Skills Training — in a world of rapidly-changing technology, the demand for new skills is continual.
 At AT&T, we offer thousands of courses to employees, including consumer call center and retail sales; business call center and direct sales; network engineering; and wireless and wireline networks.

 - Tuition Reimbursement Program — financial assistance is provided to management and non-management employees to earn academic degrees to support their career development.
-In 2011, AT&T's tuition assistance program assisted more than 10,600 employees; 43 percent were women and 55 percent were people of color.
+In 2012, AT&T's tuition assistance program assisted approximately 10,200 employees; 43 percent were women and 56 percent were people of color.

 Leadership Development Program